adamwax06/Final-Exams-Scheduling-Project/README.md

 1. Build a conflict graph where classes are vertices and edges represent scheduling conflicts
 2. Color the graph using our custom algorithm:
-   - Prioritize classes with more conflicts
+   - Pick a pivot vertex to start with and assign a color
-   - Assign time slots to avoid conflicts
+   - Assign neighbors a different color
-   - Resolve any conflicts that arise
+   - Check if neighbors have edges and change on of their colors
-   - Continue until all classes are scheduled
+   - Pick a new pivot and repeat

 ## Usage